okozolin/reaction-game/README.md

 ● 'l' if the indicator is on the right side.

-Going to inknown page will lead to this `NotFound` page:
+Going to unknown page will lead to this `NotFound` page:

 ![Not found](oops.png)
 #### States: